 Pilot Plus Bristol Definitive Airport

 According to Andy and Angelique; we don’t have the previous release of Pilot Plus Bristol package, so for us it’s not possible to compare the overall quality of this older modeled airport with this new Bristol Definitive version.
 Is it important?
-No, since this review deals with a comprehensive review of the recent released Bristol Definitive Airport version 1.1.
+No, since this review deals with a comprehensive review of the recent released Bristol Definitive Airport version 1.2.
 It was released in October 2019.
+In the beginning of February 2020 Orbx is pleased to announce that they are also selling Bristol Definitive from Pilot Plus.

 The modeled airport comes with a lot of interesting features and WT3 (World Traffic 3) support.
 According to Pilot Plus some of the features are: